siennashen-code/photobooth/README.md

 I made classes for each component of the photobooth:
 1. Camera, which has the countDown and takePhotos functions.
 It also stores the photos captured in an array, which is kind of like the Photos app on your phone.
 2. Photostrip, which reads in the photo array and arranges them into a photostrip (an HTML canvas object)
+3. Sticker, whose instances contain not only the sticker image (in the variable "img"), but also whether or not the sticker is floating (the "floating" variable), which will determine what happens when the sticker is clicked.
-3. Editor, which has the changeFrame, moveSticker, and drawSticker methods used to, well, change the frames and add stickers to the photostrip canvas.
+4. Editor, which has the changeFrame, moveSticker, and drawSticker methods used to, well, change the frames and add/move stickers on the photostrip canvas.
+The editor also contains an array called "sticker" which stores added stickers.
+This is necessary because every time you move a sticker or change a frame, the entire photostrip needs to be redrawn and thus the positions of the other stickers must be saved somewhere.

 The instances of these classes are created in the Photobooth class, which coordinates these objects through methods like run, displayStrip, and reset.
 The Photobooth has a save method which downloads photostrips as png files onto the browser, so you can send photos to your friends and foes.